RamunasSavanevskis/castep-docs-clone/docs/tutorials/Phonons/Phonons_Vibrational_Spectra.md

 fix_occupancy : TRUE
 elec_method : DM
 phonon_sum_rule : TRUE

+CALCULATE_RAMAN : TRUE
+RAMAN_METHOD: DFPT

 ```

 A key point to make is that, as specified in the `cell` file, we are using the norm-conserving pseudopotentials (`NCP`) library - this is essential to allow the use the `DFPT` method, which allows calculations outside the cell without using a supercell - something that must be done for proper phonon calculations in a crystalline system.

+The bottom 2 lines are to also calculate the Raman activity as well as IR.
+This makes the calculation take longer, and the phonon and IR calculations yield the same results, but this way you won't have to run the calculation a 2nd time when we look at those results later on in this tutorial.

 The line

 `phonon_kpoint_mp_grid 1 1 1`

-is used to specify the gamma-point phonon wavevector.
+is used to specify that we are looking at the gamma-point phonon wavevector.

 Once the files are set up, run Castep